A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Module 2: E-hailing vehicle route choice on congested networks

-Given the assumption that one e-hailing vehicle is only allowed to take one passenger, the occupied e-hailing vehicle flow equals to the OD demand $q^{[e]}_{w}, \forall w\in {\cal W}$.

 From now on, we will replace the OD pair $w=(u,v)$ by $(i,d)$ to align notations used in this module.
-Note that the node set in the OD graph and that in the road network are generally different, except on origin and destination nodes.
+With the above node-OD incidence indicators, the vehicle demand on an arbitrary node pair $(i,d)$ is computed as: